Martin Previšić: Career

-Martin Previšić is teaching several courses at the University of Zagreb's Faculty of Humanities and Social Sciences: Croatian History after 1945; History of the International Communist Movement, and History of Yugoslavia 1945-1991; Tito-Stalin Conflict and Goli Otok.
+Martin Previšić is teaching several courses at the University of Zagreb's Faculty of Humanities and Social Sciences: Croatian History after 1945; History of the International Communist Movement, and History of Yugoslavia 1945–1991; Tito-Stalin Conflict and Goli Otok.
 In addition, he is a lecturer at the Croatian Defence Academy 'Dr Franjo Tuđman'.

 In 2019 Previšić published 'Povijest Golog otoka', a widely critically acclaimed and award-winning book.
 He also co-edited (with Tvrtko Jakovina) The Tito-Stalin Split 70 Years After (2020).
 He also published numerous scientific papers and popular articles in various Croatian journals.
-He was engaged as an expert advisor and author of the narratives for the documentary film 'Goli Otok' (Barren Island), made in 2012 in co-production of the Croatian National Archive and ART DE FACTO.
+He was engaged as an expert advisor and author of the narratives for the documentary film 'Goli Otok' (Bare Island), made in 2012 in co-production of the Croatian National Archive and ART DE FACTO.
 He participated in the exhibition 'Reflections of Time 1945-1955' held in the Klovićevi Dvori Gallery in Zagreb between December 2012 and March 2013, and assisted in the staging of exhibition 'In the Name of the People – Political Repression in Serbia 1944-1955', organized by The Historical Museum of Serbia.

 He was awarded a fellowship in Israel (Yad Vashem International School for Holocaust Studies – Seminar for Holocaust Studies for Educators from Croatia and Slovenia, Jerusalem 2015).
 In 2019 he was Fulbright fellow at Stanford University.

-In 2017 Previšić was visiting the United States of America as visiting lecturer at the University of California, Berkeley; University of Illinois at Urbana–Campaign; University of Pittsburgh; University of North Carolina at Chapel Hill and Furman University.
+In 2017 Previšić visited the United States of America as a visiting lecturer at the University of California, Berkeley; University of Illinois at Urbana–Campaign; University of Pittsburgh; University of North Carolina at Chapel Hill and Furman University.
 Later in 2017 he also visited Germany and held a lecture at Humboldt University, Berlin.
 In 2019 he also gave lectures at Stanford University and the University of California, Berkeley.

 As of 2017 Previšić is a board member of the Zagreb City Museum.